rackerlabs/support-how-to/content/how-to/cloud-servers/prevent-issues-with-windows-server-reboots/index.md

 ### Automatically start all critical services

-1. Review and confirm that you have set critical services to your processes to start automatically.
+1. Review and confirm that you have set critical services for your processes to start automatically.
 Run the following PowerShell&reg; script to grab all services that have an automatic startup: